haraldk/TwelveMonkeys/README.md

-**Important note on using Batik:** *Please read [The Apache™ XML Graphics Project - Security](https://xmlgraphics.apache.org/security.html), and make sure you use version 1.14 or later.*
+**Important note on using Batik:** *Please read [The Apache™ XML Graphics Project - Security](https://xmlgraphics.apache.org/security.html), and make sure you use an updated and secure version.*

 Note that GIF, PNG and WBMP formats are already supported through the ImageIO API, using the [JDK standard plugins](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/javax/imageio/package-summary.html).